Memphis Tigers football statistical leaders

 The Memphis Tigers football statistical leaders are individual statistical leaders of the Memphis Tigers football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Tigers represent the University of Memphis in the NCAA's American Athletic Conference.
+The Tigers represent the University of Memphis in the NCAA Division I FBS American Conference.

 Although Memphis began competing in intercollegiate football in 1912, the school's official record book considers the "modern era" to have begun in 1947.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: